 The Maachli farmstay is set in a lush coconut and betel plantation on Maharashtra’s Malvan coast.
 It comprises eco-friendly cottages, styled after makeshift machans usually found on fields and built by farmers.
 Each A-frame cottage is built on a stone and wood base, using local resources.
 The vernacular architecture that’s employed ensures cross-ventilation so that the interiors stay cool.
 The place is rustic but holds the promise of a laid-back, tranquil time away from the city.

-Situated in Puducherry’s French quarter, this palatial 18th century mansion now houses the Hotel de L’Orient.
+Situated in the French quarter in Puducherry (or Pondicherry), this palatial 18th century mansion now houses the Dune de L’Orient.
 Once used by the French administration, it still bears a sign with its original name ‘Instruction Publique’.
 The rooms are named after old French settlements in India and each has an object that represents the region that settlement belonged to.

 Le Dupleix was once the residence of the mayor and named after Joseph François Dupleix, the Governor-General of French India.
 Today, it is a beautifully restored hotel in Puducherry’s French quarter.
 The walls of the historic residence were restored using the Chettinad egg plaster technique, which includes several thin layers of egg white, powdered shells and yoghurt.
 Inside, you’ll find French Indian carved woodwork (from Joseph François Dupleix’s house close by), a custom-designed stone courtyard and antique textiles by couture embroiderer Jean-François Lesage.